versten1uk/new-arch-spike/decisions/001-native-module-architecture-pattern.md

 **Reason for not choosing:** Too complex for non-performance-critical modules.
 Most analytics, logging, and storage modules don't need direct JSI access and would suffer from increased maintenance burden.

-### Option B: Three-Layer Architecture (Core + Wrapper + Interop) - **SELECTED**
+### Option B: Flexible Three-Layer Architecture (Core + Wrapper + Interop) - **SELECTED**

 Separate concerns into Core classes (state/logic), thin wrappers (RN adapters), and ModuleInterop (stateless facade).
+Each layer is **optional** based on module requirements.

 **Pros:**
 - Clear separation of concerns
+- **Flexible**: Simple modules only need a wrapper, complex modules use all layers
-- Core classes are testable without RN runtime
+- Core classes are testable without RN runtime (when needed)
 - Works on both old and new architecture
 - Compile-time safety with direct imports
-- Flexible: use TurboModules where needed, Expo Modules elsewhere
+- Can use TurboModules where needed, Expo Modules elsewhere
 - Same pattern on iOS and Android
 - Maintainable and scalable
 - Swift Core + ObjC++ pattern matches production architecture
+- **Not overkill**: Only add complexity when actually needed

 **Cons:**
 - Requires discipline to follow pattern consistently
-- More files per module (Core + Wrapper + Interop references)
+- More files for complex modules (Core + Wrapper + Interop references)
-- Learning curve for team
+- Learning curve for team to understand when to use each layer
 - iOS TurboModules require bridging header setup

 ### Option C: Expo Modules Only